Retiring from BCIT?

 - Your personal health status

-Resources on planning for retirement are available through the Employee Assistant Program where counselors may be able to provide emotional and financial planning support.
+Resources on planning for retirement are available through the Employee Assistant Program where counsellors may be able to provide emotional and financial planning support, as well as on-line resources for retirement.

 Working after 65

-You can now choose to work beyond the age of 65.
-Refer to the appropriate Mandatory Retirement Memorandum of Agreement for detailed information about changes affecting your employment conditions at BCIT.
+Refer to the appropriate Memorandum of Agreement for detailed information about changes affecting your employment conditions and benefits at BCIT.